mountbatt/deepl-translate-buttons/README.md

 # deepl-translate-buttons
 A tiny WordPress Plugin to implement DeepL-Translation into every admin input field or textarea.
-Editors have to register a free API Account at DeepL.
+Its perfect to fasten the translation of ACF-Fields or other custom fields … Editors have to register a free API Account at [DeepL.com](https://www.deepl.com/en/pro-api).

 Settings: